brokenjavagit/SignatureScrapper/README.md

   1. Reading from a stream into a buffer chunks at a time.
   2. Xamarin does not like lots of labels use a list instead.
   3. Make projects short.
+  4. URI, URL, URN were reaserched for naming sake.

 Improvements:
   1. Reading more than 1 chunk